 March 24--Labour groups very active trying to get everyone together.

-March 26--Health Care folks rallying at Kitchener Rotunda as the province is wanting public/private partnership in health care.
+March 26--Health Care folks rallying at Kitchener Rotunda as the province wants public/private partnership in health care.

-Greg noted that the intention of the proposed revisions to the Endangered Species Act is all about efficiencies and the economy, making a a weak act weaker.
+Greg noted that the intention of the proposed revisions to the Endangered Species Act is all about efficiencies and the economy, making a weak act weaker.

 Meeting with Mike Harris – Susan B. and Kevin.
 Elmira APT member Sandra Bray organized a meeting with the MPP, attended by Kevin, Susan and Sandra.
 Kevin noted our concerns with Section 10 of Bill 66 and the lack of public consultation.
 Harris responded that the government is not required to consult.
 Susan noted our concerns with repealing the Toxics Reduction Act and the possible negative effect on the current local action to get Uniroyal toxins (DDT and dioxins) out of the Elmira creek.
 Harris was responsive, asking for more detail on the Elmira water remediation.
 Susan will prepare a brief for him.
 Sandra offered a tour of the Region to Harris and other MPPs.

 Radioactive Waste issue - John.
 OPG has made an agreement with the Saugeen Nation that the proposal for a deep repository for radioactive waste won't go ahead without their agreement.
-Thus the discussion is stalled.
-But that could change any minute.
+Thus the decision on the DGR near Kincardine is on hold while the discussions with the Saugeen Nation continue.

 Status of Video of Partnering with Nature Event on October 16, 2018 – Susan B. Laurel Jonkman videoed the event and has volunteered to edit and make the video available when she has time.
 She’s currently busy with Green Party work.